10 Common Buying Mistakes

 6 - assuming appreciation

 When the real estate market is “hot” and appreciating quickly, some view it like the stock market and think they can buy and sell quickly and make a profit.
 Another, similar mistake, is to buy beyond your means with the assumption the property will appreciate quickly, creating equity.
 One thing real estate and the stock market do have in common is that “past performance doesn’t predict future returns”.
-While real estate is a good investment, you should plan on it as a long-term investment.
+While real estate is considered by most to be a good investment, you should plan on it as a long-term investment.

 7 - not getting Loan Pre-Approval